Sermons

 16 August 2020

 In the past week I have been reflecting quite deeply about last week’s Gospel reading.
-If you recall it was the account of the disciples being in a boat that was being tossed about by the wind and the waves when a ferocious storm hit them.
-They were fearing for their lives when a mysterious figure… Read more
+If you recall it was the account of the disciples being in a boat that… Read more

 Year A – 10th Sunday after Pentecost – Getting to the other side